flathub/org.DolphinEmu.dolphin-emu/README.md

 Required for screensaver inhibition during gameplay.

 It can be disabled but your screensaver might trigger during gameplay depending on your input device and screensaver configuration.

+# Update frequency

+We update on beta releases and dolphin progress reports (these usually happen at the same time).

+We avoid development releases because netplay requires versions to match exactly for two users to play together.
+There can be several dev releases in any given day, this would make it difficult for players to match versions.